 Personal injury lawsuits are filed by people (or their representatives) injured due to the negligence of someone else.
 The injury may be either physical or emotional, and it can arise from a variety of sources or types of conduct.
 Some of the most common types of personal injury cases include slip and fall, automobile accidents, assaults and battery, medical malpractice, and product liability.
 In general, the goal of a personal injury action is to determine who was responsible and to compel the responsible party to compensate the injured person for the losses sustained.
-If you or someone you know has been injured by the careless actions of another, contact a personal injury attorney at The Walthew Law Firm in Seattle, Washington, at once to find out how we can help you preserve your rights.
+If you or someone you know has been injured by the careless actions of another, contact a personal injury attorney at The Walthew Law Firm in Seattle, WA, at once to find out how we can help you preserve your rights.

 Dangerous or Defective Products

 A person injured while using a product that was manufactured or marketed in a defective or dangerous way may be able to recover the resulting damages from the responsible party in a products liability-based personal injury suit.

 Motor Vehicle Accidents

 Motor vehicle accidents cause the loss of time, property, health and even life.
 Such accidents occur because of elements including driver error, negligence, manufacturing defects and dangerous weather.
 No matter what the specific cause or result, a crash can turn a normal day into a prolonged struggle.
 Speaking with a personal injury lawyer about your motor vehicle accident case can help you sort out your rights, your options and your future.

 Although animal-attack claims most commonly involve dog bites, many other types of domesticated animals, such as ferrets, cats and even birds, can also bite humans.
 Even nondomesticated animals, such as large cats ordinarily found in the wild, but owned by some people as pets or held in private animal refuges) have been known to attack children and adults.
 An animal owner's liability for injuries caused by his or her pet, if any, will vary greatly from jurisdiction to jurisdiction.